Schema Registry API Reference

 • NONE: schema compatibility checks are disabled

-For more details on schema resolution, see Schema Evolution and Compatibility.
+For more details on schema resolution, see Schema Evolution and Compatibility for Schema Registry on Confluent Platform.

 The Schema Registry REST server uses content types for both requests and responses to indicate the serialization format of the data as well as the version of the API being used.
 Currently, the only serialization format supported is JSON and the only version of the API is v1.
 However, to remain compatible with future versions, you should specify preferred content types in requests and check the content types of responses.